 Photographs, sculpture, performance

 Alongside the objects and photos, a strong muscular man is distributing to the male visitors the leaflets that advertise the sponge torso and the benefits of purchasing it.
-The leaflet is offered with an attentive cordiality and the champagne.
+The leaflet is offered with champagne and an attentive cordiality.

-The work is informed by the western world contemporary conditions in which strong- pumped male body contributes to men in the wide range of professions (such as manager, doctor, actor, waiter, consultant), to be perceived as an expert and successful.
+The work is informed by the western world’s current condition in which self-optimization seems to be mandatory for social and economic success.
 The number of gym infrastructure is increasing, in which focused exercises for shaping the body, fast results and the precise instructions about a diet are being promoted.
-This altogether offers conditions for realization the conceptions of the body as an investment.
+This altogether offers conditions for the realization of the conception of the body as an investment.
 Numerous unison responses bring this trend in relation to the dominant political and economic structure.
-Through investigating on this, Push up questions on going objectification of a body and its influence on a process of forming the identity.
-It also questions the normalization of the use of accessories by which women have for centuries imitated and performed the image of particular body shape.
+Through investigating this, Push up questions the ongoing objectification of the body, and its influence on the formation of identity.
+It also questions the normalization of the accessories that were used by women to imitate and perform desirable body shapes throughout history.